Building blocks for building blogs

 That's still 100% true if you just want to fork the template, write some stuff, and hit the big green PUBLISH button.

-But I'm pleased to say this site has grown into something more substantial, a sandbox where I can test out ideas for code and content, and it's been a fun journey to get from there to here.
+But I'm pleased to say this site has grown into something more ambitious than that; a sandbox where I can test out ideas for code and content.
+It's been a fun journey to get from there to here.

 That process is written about in the following entries.